Phate6660/rsmpc/README.md

 `mpc`, but implemented in Rust.

 Note: This is not meant to be a direct implementation, there will be some differences.

-For example: I moved the options of setting things like the volume to a subcommand called `set` instead of having them as their own commands.
+For example: I moved the options of setting things like the volume to a subcommand called `set`<br>
+instead of having them as their own commands.

 ## commands